tmdmaker/tmdmaker/README.md

 ## Requirements

 ### plugin
-- java8
+- java6 or later(8 is recommended)

-- eclipse 3.5 or later(4.5 is recommended)
+- eclipse 3.4 or later(4.5 is recommended)

 - GEF 3.x（Eclipse Graphical Editing Framework）.Same version as the eclipse.